-This report summarizes the results of the 2018 Registered Radiologist Assistant (R.R.A.[®]) examinations developed and administered by the ARRT.
+This report summarizes the results of the 2020 Registered Radiologist Assistant (R.R.A.®) examinations developed and administered by the ARRT.
 The purpose of the R.R.A. examination is to assess the knowledge and cognitive skills underlying the performance of the clinical activities and imaging procedures required of the radiologist assistant.
-The examination administered in January 2018 was assembled according to the job analysis, entry-level clinical activities (ELCA), and content specifications that were effective beginning in January 2011.
-The examination administered in July 2018 was assembled according to the job analysis, ELCA, and content specifications that were effective beginning in July 2018.
+The examinations administered were assembled according to the job analysis, ELCA, and content specifications that were effective beginning in July 2018.

 The exams consist of a selected response session and a constructed response session given over a 6-hour period.
 The selected response component is primarily composed of traditional multiple-choice questions.
 Candidates identify the correct answer from the choices listed.
 The goal of the selected response component is to evaluate breadth of knowledge and cognitive skills.
 The constructed response component consists of patient cases followed by essay questions.
-Candidates then construct their answer, instead of choosing from a list.
+Candidates then construct their answer instead of choosing from a list.
 The constructed response questions evaluate depth of knowledge and clinical reasoning skills.
 These two assessment formats are further described below.